abegong/did_you_miss_me/README.md

 Pull requests welcome!

+TDD-lite: not (yet) fully testing all of the API surface area.
+Instead, I've been testing classes and methods as I've discovered bugs, refactored them, or described them in documentation.

 ## Todo

 * Move methods from `plan_generators` into __init__ methods for the Plans themselves and add tests.
 * Deprecate methods in plan_generators, and use Plan constructors

 * Refactor and test generate_multibatch_dataframe
+* Refine API for generate_multibatch_dataframe
+* Add ability to create SQLlite DBs
+* Add ability to save to mutilple files

 * Activate include_ids param
 * Activate include_timestamps param
-* Refine API for generate_multibatch_dataframe

 * Add conditional missingness
-* Add ability to create SQLlite DBs
-* Add ability to save to mutilple files
 * Add langchain stuffs
 * Publish to pypi

-* Tighten up typing